 Fresh water daily, 8 oz. by weight

 of 16% protein rabbit pellets and a handful of hay in the evening is the mainstay of an adult angora rabbit’s diet.
+If the 8 oz. of pellets is not consumed in a day, adjust the amount until you are giving your rabbit an amount that is completely consumed in a day.
 Rabbits younger than 6 months and nursing does can be given 18% protein pellets.
 I prefer giving the pellets during the day and the hay in the evening.
 It is helpful to limit the amount of pellets to 8oz. in order for you to be able to see what the rabbit has eaten during the day.
 When you supply pellets without limit, you are not able to see what they are eating and, therefore, cannot tell if the rabbit has stopped eating or is eating less, a first sign of wool block.

 Even nursing does need to have their pellets monitored.
 Treats, in the form of fruits, vegetables and cheerios (Never lettuce) should be very sparingly – perhaps at grooming time- and should be thought of in terms of a teaspoon.
 Anything more could upset the rabbit’s digestive system and cause diarrhea.
 It is best not to give rabbits under 6 months any treats other than perhaps one cheerio when calling the bunny to the cage door.
 Give her time for her digestive system to develop.

 I like to give papaya enzymes (6-8 tablets) at shearing time to help prevent wool block.